 As a gay, Indian man, I've faced harassment myself on multiple occasions, in New York City.

 About a year ago, my boyfriend at the time and I made several trips to Hell's Kitchen.
 On a number of occasions when we were walking and holding hands, we received glares, and random angry mutterings from lone middle-aged white men.
 I never caught exactly what they said, but hearing their tone made me conscious of my identity as an Indian and gay person.
+Seeing as we happened to be in one of the gay-friendliest neighborhoods in the city, their disapproval made me wonder whether they were talking about us because we were a gay couple or because we were also a bi-racial one.

 Last Halloween, I had a much clearer experience of street harassment.